-Firstly, give your seed a visual inspection - how does it look/smell.
+Firstly, give your bird food a good visual inspection - how does it look/smell.
+Does it look as good as this?
 That's exactly what we do here at The Bird Food Centre.
 Some gardeners are keen to store their bird food in greenhouses and sheds - which is generally fine, but not if the area is open to vermin or damp conditions.
 Moisture will soon encourage mould to grow and that will soon dampen a seeds desirability as far as birds are concerned.

 Continuing with a visual inspection - look out for live/dead insects, larvae, webbing or other debris.
 Check seed deep inside large containers as seed at the top may appear fresh and uncontaminated.
 The best way to store seed is cool and dry, and containers should ideally have lids on them to prevent contamination.
 Doing this will keep your bird seeds in brilliant condition and save you money in the long run as your seed will stay healthy for longer.

 Smell the seed for any hint of mildew and mould.
 This will be a strong, sharp musty odour and will indicate unwanted growth in your seed.
 Discoloured grain can also be a sign of fungus in the seed.
 Again - we check all of these things at Haith's before we accept raw materials into the factory, during storage and manufacturing, and after seeds have been blended into a bird seed mix.

 If you suspect seeds have become moist, try sifting the seed for signs of dampness and clumping.
 Seeds that have clumped together may certainly have been wet and these are now unsuitable for your garden birds' consumption.
 Sprouting seed is another sign of moisture as is condensation under the lid or inside your storage container.
 Some seeds are blended purposely for sprouting and feeding at their most nutritious to cage and aviary birds, but these are encouraged to sprout in clean conditions with clean water and good housekeeping.